Canyon Roadhouse: Our full report

 Health & safety

-Medical care: The nearest doctor is in Keetmanshoop, but in an emergency guests will be flown to Windhoek.
-A plane is based permanently at Canon Roadhouse's nearby sister lodge, the Canon Lodge.
+- The nearest doctor is in Keetmanshoop, but in an emergency guests will be flown to Windhoek.

-Accepted payment on location: You can pay for any extras in Namibian dollars or South Africa rand cash.
-Travellers' cheques in South African rand are also accepted and you can use both Visa and MasterCard.
+- You can use both Visa and Mastercard here, as well as Namibian dollars or South Africa rand in cash.
+Travellers' cheques in South African rand are also accepted.

 Alternative places to stay in this same area.